Akascape/ShaderToyVid/README.md

 This is an *experimental* project based on this [shadertoy feature](https://github.com/pythonarcade/arcade/blob/development/arcade/experimental/shadertoy.py) of [Arcade](https://github.com/pythonarcade/arcade).

-There is always some chances of shader errors with this tool so I recommend you to copy the shaders properly from shadertoy.

-Sometimes, you have to keep on closing the shader window and try running it again.

 **You can right click on the open button to import any texture image.**

 I have collected some **effect-shaders** from shadertoy.com which you can **download** from here. *(Sources are given within the files)*